 - If you have a cistern with a button flush, it may also be the case that the washer at the bottom of the flushing valve is not sealing properly, allowing water to flow into the toilet.

 - If that's still not the case, you probably have a leaky flushing valve.
 The flushing valve is located at the bottom of the tank and is generally pretty easy to replace - pop it off and put a new one in.

 How can I tell if I have a gas leak?

 Your appliance may have a leak if you can smell gas.
 Signs that your gas appliance is working correctly and needs checking include burning with a yellow or orange flame or the pilot light keeps going out.

 What are some of the biggest continuous hot water systems offered over conventional heaters?

 One benefit of continuous hot water systems is that they never run out of hot water, unlike conventional water heaters!

 While storage tank water heaters have a limited capacity, continuous hot water systems heat water as it passes through the system, meaning you'll never run out of hot water - essential when the whole family is in town!

 My kitchen tap runs soooo slow!

 The first thing to check is that the spout isn't blocked.
-You can do this by simply unscrewing the end piece of the tap spout, which holds a gauze filter that can quite often be clogged and stopping the water flow.
-Clean out the grit, and you'll have a much better flow of water.
+You can do this by simply unscrewing the end piece of the tap spout, which holds a gauze filter that can often be clogged and stopping the water flow.
+Clean out the grit, and you'll have a much better water flow.
 There also may be a filter on the inlet side of the tap under the bench, which could be blocked up.
-To repair this, the water needs to be shut off and the filters removed and cleaned.
+The water must be shut off and the filters removed and cleaned to repair this.

-If either of these options don't work, it could be that your tap is not correct for the type of hot water system you have.
-In that case, give us a call to arrange for Michael to come and discuss your options.
+If either of these options doesn't work, it could be that your tap is incorrect for the type of hot water system you have.
+In that case, call us to arrange for Michael to come and discuss your options.